NishchalRavish/ML-App-Monitoring/README.md

 # ML App Monitoring

 This repository contains an ML application designed for continuous monitoring using Grafana, Prometheus, and FastAPI.
-The project leverages Docker to containerize the services and facilitate easy deployment and management.
+The project leverages Docker to containerize the services and facilitate easy deployment and management of the ML Application.

 ## Features